 - Skipping rope is an excellent workout option to improve footwork and rhythm - these are key skills required in boxing.

 - Running (also known as roadwork in the boxing world) is a great staple exercise to build up your cardio level to prepare yourself for rounds on a heavy bag.

 - Implementing some beginner arm and core workouts is also a great idea to strengthen the muscles and prepare yourself for more intense workouts!

-- Enrolling in online classes, watching videos and reading up on the different forms may also be a great option if you're looking for more guided practices.
+- Enrolling in online classes, watching youtube videos and reading up on the different forms may also be a great option if you're looking for more guided practices.

 Hopefully you’re familiar with the basics and begin your boxing journey.
 Remember, it’s never too late so start today!
 You’ll thank yourself later.